chen42/presentations/ratGenomeCTC.md

 ---

-### Limitations
+## Limitations

-* Dense marker set based on rn6 will force SV to reappear in the final assembly.
+* LongRanger does not report all structural variants
+* A genetic map is needed to arrange scaffolds into chromosomes
 	* Highly repetitive regions are likely excluded from the final assembly with lower marker density
-* Highly repetitive regions are not easily solved.
-* LongRanger does not report all SV (e.g. insersions)
+	* Dense marker set based on rn6 will force mistakes to reappear in the new assembly.

 ---